fabianaiolfi/eu-policy-feedback/README.md

 ## Systematic Evaluation of all Measurements
 - [ ] Compare results amongst themselves and with expert survey (e.g. [this expert survey](https://www.dropbox.com/scl/fi/392u06vxzhz6sqebe5mam/EU_Competencies_Index_codebook_v1.pdf?rlkey=vgbqc57dmxur7rakqpekdswy8&dl=0), data: https://www.eucompetencies.com/data/)
+  - [ ] Should we be taking expert's own placement and benchmarks into account?
 - [ ] How reliable are the summaries compared to the preamble or entire text?
 - [ ] Create tags / topics of each document to see if there's a correlation between topics and calculated ideology
 - [ ] Compare with existing measurments